-If you are feeling the pinch this winter please ask for help.
+If you are feeling the pinch please ask for help.
 We understand that it's not your fault, and the Council and our community partners are here to support you through this.

 Here is some of the help available to you if you feel you are struggling:

 Benefits support and advice

 The Council's Welfare Rights Team is there to ensure that the residents of Perth and Kinross are not missing out on their entitlement to benefits and other related help by providing a free, confidential and impartial benefits advice and information service.
 If you need advice about your benefits call 01738 476900 (Option 1) or visit the Welfare Rights Team page.

 Watch the short video below to find out more about the support the Welfare Rights Team can provide for you.

 Perth & Kinross Council has created a new fund to help tackle financial insecurity and support households with essential needs and priority debts over the winter.
 The Financial Insecurity Fund has been created using the Council's share of £20 million provided by the Scottish Government for this purpose.